How is Adidas different from its competitors | Adidas Marketing Strategy

 Marketing strategy of Adidas

-Adidas's marketing strategy is what makes it the best among all.
-Adidas is known to have the strongest establishment in the global market of Sportswear manufacturing, other than its American rival- Nike.
+Adidas's marketing strategy is what makes it the best of all.
+Adidas is known to have the strongest establishment in the global sportswear manufacturing market, other than its American rival, Nike.

-Before we get started with the key marketing strategies of Adidas, let us brief you about the brand portfolio of Adidas which contains Reebok, Rockport, Adidas and Taylor.
+Before we get started with Adidas's key marketing strategies, let us brief you about its brand portfolio, which includes Reebok, Rockport, Adidas, and Taylor.
 The main reason for such distribution is to target different segments of the audience more efficiently.

 📃